fluxapps/pdf-wrap/docs/development-guide.md

 Therefore, an interface can not be mocked by creating an abstract class of it and use the abstract class as the mock class.

-# PDF.js

-PDF Wrap makes a high usage of [PDF.js](https://mozilla.github.io/pdf.js/), which is written in Javascript.

-The distribution of PDF.js is only the parsing functionality.
-But we also use their PDF Viewer.
-Because of that, some parts of the PDF.js node module will be copied to the build output.

-## Type def

-[Definitelytyped](https://definitelytyped.org/) contains a type def for PDF.js, but unfortunately it is not correct.
-Therefore we have our own type def of PDF.js, located in `src/declarations/pdfjs`.

-**This type def is not complete and contains only what we need right now.**

-Whenever you need more of the API of PDF.js, you have to extend the type def.

 # Miscellaneous

 ## CSS